 Water Quality Characterization: The WMP shall include an evaluation of existing water quality conditions, including characterization of stormwater and non-stormwater discharges from the MS4 and receiving water quality.
 The characterization must be adequate to support the identification of water quality priorities and sequencing of management actions.
 The evaluation shall include, at a minimum, the routine water quality data collected over the last five years pursuant to the Permittee(s) monitoring and reporting program(s) and approved TMDL monitoring programs.
 The WMP should include an explanation of the process used to determine what available data was relevant, how information considered was used, and why any relevant available data was disregarded.

 Source Assessment: The WMP shall identify known and suspected stormwater and non-stormwater pollutant sources in discharges to the MS4 and from the MS4 to receiving waters and any other stressors related to MS4 discharges causing or contributing to the water quality priorities.
-Permittees shall include a description of other potential sources which were considered and excluded, together with the supporting information and rationale.
+Permittees shall include a description of other potential sources that were considered and excluded, together with the supporting information and rationale.

-Prioritization of Pollutants: Using the information obtained during the water quality characterization/source assessment, the WMP shall prioritize the waterbody-pollutant combinations to be addressed in the WMP.
+Prioritization of Pollutants: Using the information obtained during the water quality characterization/source assessment, the waterbody-pollutant combinations shall be prioritized in the WMP.
 The WMP may be developed for more than one pollutant.
 The WMP shall provide a clear explanation justifying the criteria used to prioritize the pollutant(s) and methods for the selection of the priority waterbody-pollutant combinations.
-Highest priority shall be given to waterbody-pollutant combinations for which a WQBEL is in place with interim and/or final compliance deadlines that occur within the Permit term.
+Highest priority shall be given to waterbody-pollutant combinations for which a WQBEL is in place with interim and final compliance deadlines that occur within the Permit term.

 Watershed Control Measures: The WMP shall identify strategies, control measures, and BMPs for waterbody-pollutant combinations in the WMP that will be implemented through the Permittees’ jurisdiction-specific stormwater management programs, and collectively on a watershed scale.
 The goal will be to create a cost-effective program that focuses the responsible Permittees’ individual and collective resources on water quality priorities.
 The WMP’s strategies, control measures, and BMPs must be designed to cause discharges of pollutants in runoff from the Permittees’ MS4s to comply with WQBELs and receiving water limitations.
 All WMPs must include the following: